-For twenty years, Wiley worked as a practicing attorney concentrating in the areas of corporate and commercial law, small business development, entertainment law and real estate.
-Early in his career he helped form the Boston-based law firm of Budd, Reilly and Wiley that became the largest minority-dominant firm in New England.
+For two decades, Wiley worked as a practicing attorney concentrating in the areas of corporate and commercial law, small business development, entertainment law and real estate.
+He helped form the Boston, Massachusetts-based law firm of Budd, Reilly and Wiley, the largest minority-dominant firm in New England.
 In 1996, Wiley joined PRWT Services, Inc., as vice president and general counsel; and before he retired in 2008, he helped build PRWT into the State of Pennsylvania’s largest black-owned business.
-Wiley later became of counsel to the law firm of Bingham McCutchen LLP in Boston, where he specializes in corporate and commercial law.
+Wiley later became of counsel to the law firm of Morgan Lewis & Bockius, LLP, where he specializes in corporate and commercial law.
 He is also chairman and chief executive officer of the Centaurus Group, LLC.

-Wiley has been extensively involved in civic and charitable activities.
-In 1984, he founded and chaired the Governor’s Commission on Minority Business Development, stepping down in 1990.
-He also served for seven years first as president and later as national chairman of the Black Entertainment and Sports Lawyers Association, Inc, and he later served for two years as chairman of the Greater Boston Chamber of Commerce.
+Wiley has been involved in many civic and charitable activities.
+In 1984, he founded and chaired the Governor’s Commission on Minority Business Development.
+He also served for seven years, first as president and later as national chairman, of the Black Entertainment and Sports Lawyers Association, Inc.; and he later served for two years as chairman of the Greater Boston Chamber of Commerce.
 Wiley is also a founding member of the Black Alumni Associations of both the Harvard Law School and the Harvard Kennedy School.
 He is a benefactor of Crispus Attucks Children’s Center, Inc.; overseer of the New England Region Anti-Defamation League; and chairman of the Board of The Dimock Center, Inc. He has also received numerous civic and professional awards, including induction into the 2010 “Academy of Distinguished Bostonians”.
 In 2011, he was named by U.S. Secretary of Defense Robert Gates to the Board of Visitors of The Air University; and in 2012, President Barack Obama appointed him to the Board of Visitors of the U.S. Air Force Academy.
 In 2012, he received Honorary Doctorates from Cambridge College and New England School of Law.